-A serious injury or illness may leave you unable to work, but qualifying for government benefits in Albany is harder than you might think.
-People with serious, debilitating conditions are regularly turned down for Social Security Disability (SSD) benefits, even if they have worked and paid into the Social Security system for years.
-The government may tell you that you don’t have enough documentation, or they may claim that your condition doesn’t count as a disability.
-But you don’t have to endure the frustration and financial stress of being denied.
+A serious injury or illness may leave you unable to work, but qualifying for government benefits in Albany is more complicated than you might think.
+For example, people with severe, debilitating conditions are regularly turned down for Social Security Disability (SSD) benefits, even if they worked and paid into the Social Security system for years.
 An Albany Social Security disability lawyer can help.

-At John Foy & Associates, our goal is to help ill and injured people get the money they need to stay in their homes, afford treatment and support their families.
-We have been helping people get SSD benefits for more than 20 years, and we know what the government wants to see in an application.
-We will assemble the documents and present a strong case—whether it’s your first application or an appeal.
-Let us give you a free consultation.
-Call us at 229-232-8678 and get your free consultation today.
+At John Foy & Associates, our goal is to help ill and injured people get the money they need.
+We will assemble the documents and present a strong case, whether it’s your first application or an appeal.
+Call us and get your free consultation today.

-How does Social Security Disability work in Albany?
+How does Social Security Disability Work in Albany, GA?

-- You have already paid for these benefits, through paycheck deductions during your working life.
-SSD is not a government handout, welfare, or charity.
+- You have already paid for these benefits through paycheck deductions during your working life.
 Accepting SSD payments is the same as drawing Social Security after you retire.

 - You can qualify with any disability that keeps you from working.
-It doesn’t matter whether you have been injured or have a disease or other medical condition.
 If you were injured, it doesn’t matter whether the injury happened on the job or off.

-- Your work history matters.
-To be eligible for SSD, you must have worked and paid Social Security taxes regularly over the past 10 years.
-This does not mean you must have always worked full time—some people qualify even though they worked part-time or had employment gaps.
-If you don’t have a long enough work history, you may still qualify for government benefits if your income is low enough.
+- To be eligible for SSD, you must have worked and paid Social Security taxes regularly over the past 10 years, but this doesn’t mean you must have always worked full-time.
+Some people qualify even though they worked part-time or had employment gaps, and you may also be eligible for benefits if your income is low enough.

-SSD applications are decided by the Social Security Administration (SSA).
-We have seen many applications in Albany and Dougherty County rejected—even though the applicant had a long work history and legitimate disability.
-To prevent this from happening to you, it’s important to get a lawyer working on your claim as soon as you can.
+The SSA decides SSD applications.
+We have seen many applications in Albany, GA, rejected even though the applicant had a long work history and legitimate disability.
+To prevent this from happening to you, it’s crucial to get a Social Security disability lawyer in Albany to work on your claim as soon as you can.

 If you have held a job but can’t work anymore because of an injury or health condition, you are likely to qualify for SSD.
 However, before you can begin collecting benefits, you must convince the SSA that you are eligible.
 This means you must show them proof that:

-- You have worked long enough to earn enough Social Security “work credits” to be eligible for benefits
+- You have worked long enough to earn enough Social Security “work credits” to qualify for benefits.

 For most conditions, though, eligibility isn’t as clear-cut.
 The SSA has a long list of conditions that might potentially qualify as disabilities, but you will have to prove that in your case, the condition is serious enough to leave you unable to work.
 The SSA’s list of “disabling conditions” includes: